 The student implements the research plan as agreed upon for the approval of the proposal.
 The student consults with the Advisor on a regular basis and with the Committee as needed.

 Writing the Dissertation

-The student writes the final dissertation with guidance from the Advisor and the Committee dissertation before the Committee.
-The oral defense of the dissertation is the final demonstration that the doctoral candidate has mastered the content and research methods of the discipline.
+The student writes the final dissertation with guidance from the Advisor and the Committee.

 Dissertation Defense